ibm-cloud-docs/vpc/backup_service_vpc_about.md

 File share backups can be used to create new shares, too.
 Because the snapshot is colocated with the file share, the performance of the new share is not impacted during initialization.
 However, for the same reason, file share backups can't be copied to another region or zone by themselves to create new shares.
 For more information, see [Restoring a share from a snapshot](/docs/vpc?topic=vpc-fs-snapshots-restore).

+A snapshot of a first-generation volume or share cannot be used to create a second-generation volume or share.
+Similarly, you can't use a snapshot from a second-generation volume or share to create a block volume or file share with a first-generation profile.
+{: important}

 ### Restore a volume by using fast restore
 {: #backup-service-fastrestore}